XorgX304/smbXplode/README.md

 What to do when Metasploit psexec module doesn't work for no good reason?

-This script is used to automate the process of harvesting credentials and getting Meterpreter sessions through smb and rpc in a windows domain.
+This script is used to automate the process of harvesting credentials and getting Meterpreter sessions through smb and rpc against windows domain.
-For this to work you would need to have some kind of admin credentials to start with. or you could have some low privileged credentials; that you want to try them against the whole range and try to escalate your privilege later on.
+For this to work you would need to have some admin credentials to start with. or you could have some low privileged credentials; that you want to try them against the whole range and try to escalate your privilege later on.

 You can always re-adapt msfcommands.rc to automate the Metasploit commands that you want to run once you have a session.